 Hopper smiled at the memory of his only visit to Lenox Hill Hospital.
 In the emergency room, no one seemed to notice or mind him, a sweaty, skinny man-boy in shorts, Pumas, and no shirt.
 Whenever he saw or read the hospital mentioned in the news, he thought of Rudy.

 Rudy and his family lived in that huge condominium complex in the 200 block of East 65th Street.
 Like Hopper, Rudy had two younger sisters, and like Hopper, Rudy liked to observe, record, and evaluate.
-On Saturday mornings when they were teenagers, Hopper often skateboarded from Westbeth uptown to Central Park and met Rudy behind the Metropolitan Museum of Art.
+On Saturday mornings when they were teenagers, when he didn’t go to the New York Public Library, Hopper often skateboarded from Westbeth uptown to Central Park and met Rudy behind the Metropolitan Museum of Art.
 They would spread out on the lawn next to The Obelisk for hours and watch and comment on the rich pageant on East Drive of expensive outfits on joggers, lumpy tourists, churlish and ungentlemanly cyclists, hipster dog walkers, and fashionistas as they paraded past them.
 Afterwards, they skateboarded to Rudy’s apartment, ate lunch, and played basketball or watched recordings of the “Dick Cavett Show.”
 Rudy’s father owned a collection of Cavett’s shows in VHS format.
 It was the boys’ form of vacation from overweening parents and undermining siblings.

 “I’ve heard some stories about your friend Rudy,” Charlize said.